-Megan O'Donnell is a policy fellow at the Center for Global Development and co-director of CGD's gender equality & inclusion research program.
-Her work focuses on the care economy, social protection, women's economic empowerment, gender data and measurement, and development effectiveness.
+Megan O'Donnell was a policy fellow at the Center for Global Development and co-director of CGD's gender equality & inclusion research program.
+Her work focused on the care economy, social protection, women's economic empowerment, gender data and measurement, and development effectiveness.
 Prior to CGD, O’Donnell worked at the ONE Campaign, an international advocacy organization focused on sub Saharan Africa, where she led the development of ONE’s gender and inclusive growth-focused policy recommendations to donors and country governments.
 Before joining ONE, she coordinated CGD’s gender research program and has also worked with the Inter-American Development Bank, the International Center for Research on Women, CARE USA, Banyan Global, and the Middle East Institute.
 She has a master’s degree in Middle Eastern Studies from the University of Oxford and a bachelor’s degree in Politics and French from the University of Virginia.